Frequently Asked Questions

 Why is food allergy increasing?

 We currently do not know why food allergy has increased so rapidly in recent years, particularly in young children.
-It appears to be a mix of a western lifestyle, environmental factors and family history – with no single trigger factor.
+It appears to be a mix of a western lifestyle and environmental factors – with no single trigger factor.

 Possible reasons include:

 - Delaying the introduction of common allergy causing foods such as egg, peanut or tree nuts.

 - The hygiene hypothesis which suggests that less contact with microbes in early childhood may increase the chance of developing allergy.
 A more recent version of the hygiene hypothesis suggests that the type of the micro-organisms to which the mother and baby are exposed to may be important.

 - Methods of food processing food such as roasted versus boiled peanuts or baked egg versus lightly cooked egg, may affect whether the food is more or less likely to cause food allergy.

 - Development of food allergy by the skin coming into contact with the food before the food has been eaten by the baby, for example through the use of moisturisers containing foods such as nut oils or cow’s or goat’s milk.

 - Use of medicines to decrease gastric acid production.